-The Internal Revenue Service has announced the 2017 optional standard mileage rates used to calculate the deductible costs of operating an automobile for ministry, business, charitable, medical or moving purposes.
+The Internal Revenue Service issued the 2019 optional standard mileage rates used to calculate the deductible costs of operating an automobile for business, charitable, medical or moving purposes.

 Taxpayers always have the option of calculating the actual costs of using their vehicle rather than using the standard mileage rates.

 A taxpayer may not use the business standard mileage rate for a vehicle after using any depreciation method under the Modified Accelerated Cost Recovery System (MACRS) or after claiming a Section 179 deduction for that vehicle.
 In addition, the business standard mileage rate cannot be used for more than four vehicles used simultaneously.